-Many of the medications that affect the brain may also affect other systems of the body, causing side effects such as dry mouth, constipation, sleepiness, blurred vision, weight gain, weight loss, dizziness, or sexual problems.
-Some side effects lessen or go away within days or weeks, while others can be long term.
+Many medications that affect the brain may also affect other systems of the body, causing side effects such as dry mouth, constipation, sleepiness, blurred vision, weight gain or loss, dizziness, or problems with sexual functioning.
+Some side effects will lessen or go away while other side effects can be long-term.

 Medication and Children

 Determining whether your child would benefit from a medication for their mental health condition can be a challenging decision to make.
 Children can and do take medications to help treat symptoms of a mood disorder, but you should seek a provider that is experienced in prescribing medications for children.
 Parents should work in partnership with their child to understand symptoms and track side effects and adjustments to new or changing medications.
 Be sure to talk to your doctor to fully understand what signs and symptoms to watch out for, especially when your child is first adjusting to a new medication.
 It may be helpful to consider other treatment options before medication to determine if they can be effective in treating symptoms.
 Common forms of treatment for children include talk therapy, learning new communication skills, and wellness strategies.
 Remember, parents and caregivers are responsible for helping children monitor and manage medication.
 Children should not ever stop, change, or adjust medications without first consulting a doctor.